vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 386-87.
 At Kasyapa's request Aditi lake) R. V. 46.
 HC.
 13. 200.

 became Trikoti.
 It joins Vitasta.
 Some identify it with Jyesthesvara.
 Trikāta-(m.)
 Vām.
 85. 4, (son of Tripuri-(on the Narmada) T. S. Sumeru ), Nr.
 65. 21, P VI.
 129. 16. p.
 100 quotes three verses about it In Bh.
 VIII.
 2.1 Trikūta m. appears.
 It is modern Tewar, six miles west of to be mythical.
 From Raghuvamsa Jabbalpur.
 It was the capital of IV.
 58-59 it follows that Trikūta was the Kalacuris or Cedis.
 Vide in Aparānta.
 Dey p.
 205 specifies Jabalpur plate' of Yasahkarnadeva three hills as Trikūta.
 Kalidasa's in 1122 A.D., E.I. vol. 11, p.
-1 at Triküta appears to be the Tirahnu p.
+1 at Trikūta appears to be the Tirahnu p.
 3 and E. I. XIX px 75 (for or Trirasmi hill at Nasik.
 Vide Bom. extent of Mabākosala DM.
 114. 53, G. vol. 16 p.
 633 and E. I. vol. 25 Sabhāparva 21.
 60 and Br./S. 14.9 p.
 225 at p.
 232 (copper-plate Ins. mention Traipura country as situated

 POONA